The Charities and Networks in Association with Churches Together in England (CTE) include a range of 78 different organisations.

 What about my local organisation?

-Our national Bodies in Association all have a more-than-local presence.
+Our national Charities and Networks in Association all have a more-than-local presence.
 If your local organisation works with Christians from different traditions, we encourage you to contact the County Ecumenical Officer in your area to find out more about how you can engage at a county (intermediate) level.